Seneca-ICTOER/SPO600/docs/H-ARM/arm-v8.md

 ARM architecture version 8 -- known as ARMv8 -- was introduced in ~2012 and is just starting to appear in the market as of 2013/2014.

-ARMv8 has two execution states which support three Instruction Set Architectures (ADD LINK):
+ARMv8 has two execution states which support three [Instruction Set Architectures](/E-ComputerArchitecture/instruction-set-architecture.md):

 ## AArch32 Execution State